Inconspicuous-Backup-Solutions-Dev-Team/Inconspicuous-Backup-Service/conf/storages/README.md

   * "tgz-ringbuffer-full" - Create a .tar.gz archive with each backup.
 Delete oldest backup, if there are more archives "required_capacity" defines.
   * "rsync-linear-incremental" - Create a directory with each backup.
 Copy changed files only.
 Create hardlinks to older backups for unchanged files.
   * "rsync-ringbuffer-incremental" - Create a directory with each backup.
 Copy changed files only.
 Create hardlinks to older backups for unchanged files.
 Delete oldest backup, if there are more archives "required_capacity" defines.

+Each storage type has its own set of parameters:
+* "hdd"
+  * "directory" - The directory where backups will be stored.
+  * "mountpoint" - The directory where the drive is mounted to.

 The content of a file might look like this:
 ```javascript